deepseek-ai/DeepSeek-Prover-V2/README.md

 ## 3. ProverBench: Formalization of AIME and Textbook Problems

-we introduce ProverBench, a benchmark dataset comprising 325 problems.
+We introduce ProverBench, a benchmark dataset comprising 325 problems.
 Of these, 15 are formalized from number theory and algebra questions featured in the recent AIME competitions (AIME 24 and 25), offering authentic high-school competition-level challenges.
 The remaining 310 problems are drawn from curated textbook examples and educational tutorials, contributing a diverse and pedagogically grounded collection of formalized mathematical problems.
 This benchmark is designed to enable more comprehensive evaluation across both high-school competition problems and undergraduate-level mathematics.

 <div align="center">